SESAME-Synchrotron/BEATS_recon/tests/README.md

-# BEATS_recon: List of features and tests
+# BEATS_recon: list of features and tests
 Below you find a list of tested features and project milestones.

 ## BEATS recon notebooks